Neonode Provides Crucial Sensor Technology for Head-up Displays

 Neonode optical sensing technologies are used in many applications, including solutions for the highly regulated automotive industry.
 Since 2013, Neonode’s infrared-based zForce technology has been rolled out in millions of vehicles around the world.
 Our trusted autmotive HMI solutions include infotainment touch screens, smart steering wheels, as well as driver and in-cabin monitoring systems.

-It is this proven object detection technology that Neonode automotive customers will integrate into head-up display units.
+It is this proven obstruction detection technology that Neonode automotive customers will integrate into head-up display units.

 “Our progressive zForce technology that we have used in global HMI for over 20 years is now being used to provide crucial safety features for head-up displays.” shared Per Nohlert.
 “Our current talk with Tier 1 auto suppliers will soon result in more superior interface designs due to improved reliability.”

-Contact us to speak to our expert team about Neonode custom HUD object detection solutions or download our free HUD brochure.
+Contact us to speak to our expert team about Neonode custom HUD Obstruction Detection solutions or download our free HUD brochure.

 Download our free HUD brochure